 print(df.keys())Code language: Python (python)

-3. By Iterating of the Columns
+3. By Iterating the Columns

-In the third method, we will simply iterate over the columns to get the column names.
+In the third method, we will iterate over the columns to get the column names.
 As you may notice, we are again using the columns method.

 # Get all names